 Standards should be stated from the standpoint of the conveyancer who is passing upon the title, and should enable him to answer the question: Shall I pass the title?
 Or if not, what else must be required? a quiet title suit? an affidavit? a certificate of death or birth?

-My own personal preference is for the approach used in Oklahoma -- with which I am the most familiar -- which first presents a general statement followed by comments and caveats that often include examples and warnings.
-Citations of authority are also provided, including cases, statutes, treatises and other states' similar standards.
+My preference is for the Oklahoma approach which presents a general statement followed by comments and caveats that often include examples and warnings.

-V. OTHER STANDARDS ISSUES: SIDE ISSUES RELATING TO STANDARDS
+OTHER STANDARDS ISSUES: SIDE ISSUES RELATING TO STANDARDS

 A. ENFORCEABILITY OF STANDARDS

 1. General